 The individuals able to vote in an election.
 At Royal Holloway, this means any student who is a member of the Students’ Union.
 Unless you have opted out, you are automatically a member of the SU, and are therefore eligible to vote.

 A form of interview or debate for candidates.
-This often takes shape in the form of a Question Time event, held during the voting period - ours is on 25 February.
+This often takes shape in the form of a Candidate Question Time event, held during the voting period - ours will be held on Thursday 10 March 2022.

 The individual who currently holds a role.
-For example, Clem Jones is currently the incumbent for the position of President.
+For example, Henn Warwick is currently the incumbent for the position of President.